Shaima15/Python_Projects/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **4- Financial Data Web Scraping**

 This project utilized Google Colab to web scrap S&P 500 companies available in Wikipedia.
 It included data exploration, creating a new data frame for the Energy sector, and importing yfinance library to download historical stock price information from Yahoo Finance (2021-2024).
 Also, 'for loops' were used to create separate data frames for each ticker which were later appended into an empty data frame.
 Additionally, Plotly was used to create a candlestick visualization for the ticker APA.
-Finally, the data frame containing all the tickers was exported as a CSV file
+Finally, the data frame containing all the tickers was exported as a CSV file.

+**Skills**: Web Scraping · Plotly · Stock Market · Data Cleaning